Improving the selection of brain tumours therapies

 Ependymoma: Using a cross-species genomics approach, our lab has constructed the first models of ependymoma1,2 and used these to conduct the first ever integrated high-throughput drug screen (HTDS) of a paediatric brain tumour and translate these findings into a clinical trial in children3,4.

 Medulloblastoma: While several groups have generated murine models of SHH and Group 3 type medulloblastoma, until recently there were no models of WNT-subtype.
-Since WNT-medulloblastoma is among the most curable of brain tumours, murine models of this disease could be used to better understand brain tumour treatment sensitivity and how to reduce damaging radiation therapy in children.
+Since WNT-medulloblastoma is among the most curable brain tumours, murine models of this disease could be used to better understand brain tumour treatment sensitivity and how to reduce damaging radiation therapy in children.
 Using the cross-species genomics approach, we have developed the first and only murine model of WNT-medulloblastoma and shown that these tumours arise from a distinct population of hindbrain neural stem cells5.
 We are now using this model to better understand the biology and treatment of this and other brain tumours.

 CPC: Until recently there were no validated murine models of this tumour type and there are no effective chemotherapies for children with this disease.
 We have developed the first murine model of CPC that accurately recapitulates the histology, transcriptome and behaviour of the human disease6.
-We have used this model to complete a 1.4 million compound screen of existing drugs and new chemical entities (NCEs) that might serve as new treatments of CPC.
+We have used this model to complete a 1.4 million compound screen of existing drugs and new chemical entities (NCEs) that might serve as new treatments for CPC.

-Current research: Utilising these accurate brain tumour murine models we are performing preclinical therapeutic experiments in order to identify novel therapeutics for the clinic (Figure 3).
+Utilising these accurate brain tumour murine models we are performing preclinical therapeutic experiments in order to identify novel therapeutics for the clinic (Figure 3).
 We are performing combinatorial preclinical trials in ependymoma, medulloblastoma and CPC to advance lead compounds and NCEs that we have identified from our HTDS to combination preclinical trials in our preclinical models.

 Figure 3: Active compounds from high-throughput drug screens that cluster according to major therapeutic indication and mechanism of action.